Reducing the spread of COVID-19 within the household in general

 Ask the people you live with to help by bringing your meals to your door if possible.

 Spend as little time as possible in shared spaces such as kitchens, bathrooms and sitting areas.

 Avoid using shared spaces such as kitchens and other living areas while others are present.

 You should try to limit how long you are in a room with others.
 Think about when you use the shared areas of your home so that only one person is there at a time.

 Clean the shared space each time you use it, for example by wiping the surfaces you’ve touched with usual household cleaning products.

 Wear a face covering when spending time in shared areas inside your home to minimise the risk of spread to others.

 Keep your house well-ventilated by opening a window.
 Opening windows often is an easy way to stop the virus collecting in the air.

-If it is cold outside, it still helps if you can open the window even slightly to allow the air to circulate, then open windows wider for short, sharp bursts of 10 to 15 minutes regularly throughout the day where it is possible to do so.
+If it's cold outside, it still helps if you can open the window even slightly to allow the air to circulate.
+Then open windows wider for short, sharp bursts of 10 to 15 minutes regularly throughout the day where it is possible to do so.

 Keep your distance